You want to go trekking in Nepal but are trying to find out how much it will all cost? You'll find your answers here.

 The package tour option basically includes everything from your permits, to the guide, accommodation and domestic transport.
 Whereas the guide only option only includes the guide!

 - Prices of a package trek range from USD$800 up to $1,700+ per person for an average 8 - 12 day trek.

-- Package trek prices should include: trekking permits, local transportation, accommodation and meals.
+- Package trek prices should include: trekking permits, local transportation, accommodation and meals - all arranged for you.

 - Prices don't include: your travel insurance, tourist visa fees, trekking equipment and drinking water.

 Package tour rates can have different tiers.
 Think of some as high-end or luxury treks and others as mid-range or budget.
 Package prices will reflect the tier.
 The trekking routes stay the same, however the accommodation and meals will change as per the tier you choose.

 The benefits of booking a package trekking tour with a local agency is that everything will be taken care of for you and you'll be dealing directly with one company.
 Your trekking accommodation will be booked ahead, your meals will be paid for and arranged as per your liking.
 You can often customise the trek to your liking e.g. add a day or two doing a side trek etc. Finally, you will get to meet your guide beforehand.

 The negatives with a local trekking companies package trek is that you'll still be paying a premium for this service (though it's less than the international company option and better value).

 Do note: In 2017-2023 some well-to-do international trekking companies have partnered with local trekking companies in a bid to pass themselves off as "local" - do ask to see the trekking companies registration papers to be sure you know who you are dealing with. - tell tale signs often come up when dealing with them through email and you feel the writing is more western or Chinese than Nepali.
 You may also need to do some online research, just to make sure the "local" company is not affiliated with a large wealthy company who is the one actually running it.